-While McMurtry did post a link on her Facebook page to The Aftermath, her actions were not a “prompt” response to anything done or said by Remini.
+While McMurtry did post a link on her Facebook page to a 20/20 news show that discussed Troublemaker, her actions were not a “prompt” response to anything done or said by Remini.
 The hit and run took place four days after this posting.

 Furthermore, in her questioning by police McMurtry never once said a word about either The Aftermath nor Leah Remini.
 She was very vocal about her feelings concerning Scientology, she was also clear about her motivations, “McMurtry tried to justify her religious fender bender by claiming Scientology was evil because its members blackmail people, cops said.
 ‘I lost it.
 They’re a terrible organization disguised as a church,’ she told police.
 ‘I wouldn’t walk into that church, I would drive into it.’

 She later told cops that her hit-and-run was not the best way to spread her anti-Scientology message.
 Before crashing through the church, she was looking for a rock to hurl through the window first, police said.”